lloyd99901/DynmapWebDraw/README.md

-# 🗺️DynmapWebDrawer
+# 🗺️DynmapWebDraw
-DynmapWebDrawer is a two-script system designed to help you draw areas within Minecraft using Dynmap's web interface and then automatically input these coordinates into your server terminal.
+DynmapWebDraw is a two-script system designed to help you draw areas within Minecraft using Dynmap's web interface and then automatically input these coordinates into your server terminal.
 This tool is ideal for automating map borders.
 ### Components

 1. **JavaScript Script**: